latiao-1337/AndroidVpnFilterBypass/README.md

-# AndroidVpnFilterBypass
-An Android Xposed module.
-Once enabled, VPN will no longer only proxy/exclude certain applications, and ultimately achieve a global VPN effect.
+An Android Xposed module designed to bypass VPN app-specific proxy/exclusion restrictions, enabling global VPN traffic routing for all applications